 Open Access Funding

-In some cases, however, researchers may wish to make their work available through the ‘gold’ open access route, which may involve the payment of an Article Processing Charge (APC), but usually allows the article to be made publicly viewable immediately.
-Please see details of our Open Access Fund, including how to apply, below.
+In some cases, however, researchers may wish to make their work available through the ‘gold’ open access route, which may involve the payment of an Article Processing Charge (APC), allowing the article to be made publicly viewable immediately.
+Please see details of our Gold Access Fund, including how to apply, below.

-As our institution has a Springer Compact agreement, then you may publish your article open access – at no charge to yourself – in more than 1,600 Springer journals.
+As our institution has a Springer Compact agreement, then you may publish your article open access – at no charge to yourself – in more than 1,600 of Springer's journals.
 You do not need to apply through the University.

 Once your article is accepted, Springer will send you a link to the MyPublication form.
 There you will be asked to state your affiliation.
 You will also need to agree to the open access terms.
 You are advised to use your institutional email address instead of your private email address.
 This enables Springer to better identify you as eligible under the agreement.